jbinagia/stats202-final-project/README.md

 # Analyzing and Predicting Treatment Effects for Schizophrenia Patients (STATS 202 Final Project)
 Authors: Jeremy Binagia & Sai Gourisankur

-In this repository contains the code used to complete the final project for Stanford STATS 202 in Summer 2019.
+In this repository contains the code (programmed in R) used to complete the final project for Stanford STATS 202 in Summer 2019.
 Here, we analyzed a dataset containing statistics on a set patients diagnosed with schizophrenia.
 The main goals of this study were as follows:
 1. Given symptom severity (measured using the Positive and Negative Syndrome Scale, PANSS) as a function of time, can we conclude if there is a statistical significant difference between control and treatment groups (the latter being administered an anonymized drug).
 2. What characteristics define natural groupings (clusters) amongst the patients in the study?
 3. Can we forecast future symptom severity based on the available data?